-Reimagined Worlds - If on a Winter's Night a Traveller, Pan's Labrynth, Life on Mars
+- Reimagined Worlds If on a Winter's Night a Traveller, Pan's Labrynth, Life on Mars - Worlds of Upheaval- Frankenstein, Waiting for Godot, Metropolis

 The HSC English Extension 2 (Year 12 only) requires the completion of a Major Work, such as a short story (5000 - 6000 words), Critical Response (4000-5000 words), Mulitmedia (6 - 8min) etc. They also compose a reflection statement, and submit both for examination by the NSW Education Standards Authority, (NESA).